Synanthedon myopaeformis: Color vision

 In 2014, Judd and Eby found that S. myopaeformis does not discriminate between yellow, green and white or between purple, blue, red, and black.
 The moths also display different behaviors toward traps reflecting green (500-550 nm) and ultraviolet (300-400 nm) light.
 A second study by Eby in 2012 showed that the moths are sensitive to the same wavelengths of light shown in the previously mentioned study, suggesting that the S. myopaeformis could have dichromatic vision.

 Enemies

 The parasitoid Liotryphan crassiseta is a significant cause of mortality in S. myopaeformis.
 Nematodes, Steinernema sp., are a threat to larvae, and larva mortality following exposure to the fungi Beauveria bassiana and Metarhizium brunneum is common.
 Bacteria are another threat to larvae.
 In 1999, Shehata, Nasr, and Tadros found that significantly fewer adults emerged from cocoons after larvae were exposed to the bacteria Bacillus thuringiensis.

 Mating

 Pheremones

 Males of the species respond to sex pheromones released by the glands of females.
 A 2010 study from Judd, Gries, Aurelian, and Gries found that 3,13-octadecadienyl acetate is the primary sex hormone used by S. myopaeformis females.
-This chemical alone is enough to attract males, although the females do also produce secondary sex hormones in addition to 3,13-octadecadienyl acetate, these appear to play a minor role.
+This chemical alone is enough to attract males, although the females do also produce secondary sex pheromone in addition to 3,13-octadecadienyl acetate, these appear to play a minor role.